alyssa-norrenberns/motherboard-tutorial/motherboard.md

 ## How do other hardware components connect to the motherboard?

-This tutorial will cover 3 different motherboard parts that connect external hardware components:
+This tutorial will cover 3 main motherboard parts that connect external hardware components:
 1. Slots
 2. Sockets
 3. Connections